MixmasterFresh/otter/README.md

 #Otter (the easy Collaboration engine)

+###Note: Otter is not yet ready for use and is still in development.
 This program is intended to make real-time collaboration easy.
 This is done with Operation Transformation, a technique through which operations are "transformed" according to the ones before them.
 This means that if we have two operations `delete(2)` and `insert(3,'a')` they will be transformed according to what is run before them.
 In this case when `insert` is run first, `delete` is unchanged, but if `delete` is run first, then `insert` must be changed so that it inserts one earlier.

 Otter is being built in C so that it runs, as the professionals put it, "super-duper" fast.
 This will allow the wrappers to simply make a call to the optimized C, and everything can run nice and fast.